dduan/Scmark/README.md

 Scmark strives to provide good ergonomics for Swift users, while staying as close cmark's original interface as possible.
-Examples where APIs were adapted for Swift:
+Examples where APIs were adapted for Swift are:

 - Names following Swift's [API Design Guidelines][].
-- Tree `Node`, `Parser`, and `TreeIterator` has object-oriented interfaces.
+- Tree `Node`, `Parser`, and `TreeIterator` has object-oriented interfaces instead of C-style free functions for ergonomics as well as memory safety.
+- `TreeSequence` provides a `Sequence` interface (syntax sugar) for using `TreeIterator`.
 - Enhance with type-safty: Whereas C uses an special enum case (e.g.
   `CMARK_EVENT_NONE`) to represent errors, Scmark replaces it with `Optional`.
   `Bool` in place of `int`s from C when it's appropirate, etc.

-Scmark ships with a copy of cmark, and has no extra dependencies.
+Scmark ships with a copy of cmark.
+It has no further dependencies.

 ## Usage

 ## License

-MIT.
-See `LICENSE.md`.
+cmark's license is included as [Sources/Ccmark/COPYING](Sources/Ccmark/COPYING)

+Scmark is released under MIT license.
+See [LICENSE.md](LICENSE.md).

 [cmark]: https://github.com/commonmark/cmark
 [API Design Guidelines]: https://swift.org/documentation/api-design-guidelines